CPSC319-2022/Yojana/README.md

     is opened or updated.
 Remember to pull the latest changes from the PR branch before making any changes to your local branch.

-We also use Vercel to create a preview deployments of the app for every PR.
+We also use Vercel to create a preview deployments of the app for every PR and branch.
 This is triggered when a PR is opened or updated.

 ### Code Style